DayuYu-3D/BuildingEx4Mesh/README.md

 # BuildingEx4Mesh

-This is the  C++ implementation and Gm4B dataset of our paper [A Bidirectionally Greedy Framework for Unsupervised 3D Building Extraction from Airborne-based 3D Meshes](https://xxxx8.pdf) that has been accepted to Automation in Constrution.
+This is the  C++ implementation and Gm4B dataset of our paper [Bidirectionally Greedy Framework for Unsupervised 3D Building Extraction from Airborne-based 3D Meshes](https://doi.org/10.1016/j.autcon.2023.104917) that has been accepted to Automation in Constrution.

 Author: Wuhan University, dayuyu@whu.edu.cn